 Ground investigation work was undertaken west of Milton Keynes along 22Km of live and mothballed railway, public footpaths, existing stations, and road bridges.
-Works were undertaken over days, nights, weekend day and weekend nightshifts, often across multiple work fronts.
-For particularly sensitive sites and where significant constraints were identified pre-works, site walkovers to assess land access, agree access routes and to assess the requirement for lay down areas, track matting and welfare, buried services, etc were carried out.
+Works were undertaken over days, nights, weekend days and weekend nightshifts, often across multiple work fronts.
+For particularly sensitive sites and where significant constraints were identified pre-works, site walkovers to assess land access, agree on access routes and to assess the requirement for laydown areas, track matting and welfare, buried services, etc were carried out.

-Our project delivery team and the QHSE manager have maintained a proactive away from site too, presenting at several supply-chain H&S forums and other event promoting site investigation through our series of Site Investigation-101 talks.
+Our project delivery team and the QHSE manager have maintained a proactive away from the site too, presenting at several supply-chain H&S forums and other events promoting site investigation through our series of Site Investigation-101 talks.

 The total package comprised: